-Vigabatrin is used together with other medicines to treat epilepsy (also known as fits or seizures).
+Vigabatrin is used together with other medicines to treat a certain type of epilepsy (also known as fits or seizures) in adults and children.

 Take Vigabatrin exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 Vigabatrin must be taken regularly for it to be effective.
-Continue taking Vigabatrin even when you feel better.
-Vigabatrin is not a cure and you may need to take it long-term to keep your seizures under control.
-Do not stop taking Vigabatrin unless instructed otherwise as stopping it suddenly may worsen your condition.
+Continue taking this medicine even when you feel better.
+Do not stop taking it suddenly as this may worsen your condition.